Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 What is the most embarrassing thing that ever happened to you?

-What is the worst thing that happened to you?
+What is the worst thing that ever happened to you?

 How do you handle conflict?